50 World-Class Museums:

 Catacombs of Paris

 This one's not for everyone—it's literally six million skeletons stacked in tunnels beneath the city.
 But if you want something genuinely eerie and unforgettable, this is it.
 The "don't miss" moment?
-You can actually touch the bones.
-They're real, they're centuries old, and no one stops you.
+The Crypt of the Sepulchral Lamp—a small, haunting altar that was used to keep light in the tunnels.
+It's the most photographed spot and captures the eerie beauty of the space.

 Fair warning: Don't go at noon.
 The line will destroy your day.
 Late afternoon is when things calm down.